About Midas mTBILL (MTBILL):

 Where it trades:

-Trading is primarily observed on Uniswap V4 (Base) and Curve (Etherlink), which collectively host a large share of current spot turnover.
+Trading is primarily observed on Curve (Etherlink) and Uniswap V4 (Base), which collectively host a large share of current spot turnover.
 Execution tends to be smoother when liquidity is distributed across top venues.
 Venue mix is a practical factor for execution and depth.

 Market assessment:

-Returns snapshot: 0.00% / 0.09% / 0.28% across 24h, 7d and 30d windows.
-Windowed returns align with an emerging uptrend.
+Returns snapshot: 0.00% / 0.00% / 0.19% across 24h, 7d and 30d windows.
+Windows are mixed, suggesting a range-bound or transitional structure.
 Short-term price action is relatively calm on the 24h window.
-Risk is assessed as Low, which implies a steadier setup with more predictable moves Even in low-risk regimes, rapid moves can appear during macro events..
+Risk is assessed as —, which implies conditions are updating.

 Without a hard cap, supply dynamics are shaped by emission schedules and network policy.